owulveryck/blog/content/post/journey-onnx-day1.md

 _Note_: maybe a recursive algorithm would be more efficient, but efficiency is not an issue here.

 For clarity, I will not copy the whole code here.
-Please visit [the github repo](https://github.com/owulveryck/gorgonnx/blob/bfd7eea73340f63b997599b808695401d1ae6f6e/graph.go#L95-L124) for more information.
+Please visit [the GitHub repo](https://github.com/owulveryck/gorgonnx/blob/bfd7eea73340f63b997599b808695401d1ae6f6e/graph.go#L95-L124) for more information.
 The important point is that for each processable node we call a method of the `computationGraph` structure call `processNode`.
 This method evaluates the content of the node (its inputs and its name), add it to the graph and place the edges the node has with its ancestors (inputs).

 ## Displaying the result

 Thanks to the dot encoding capability of the graph package of gonum, it is easy to generate an output that is compatible with Graphviz.
-By taking back and completing the MNIST example, gluing a little bit and adding special methods for the `node` object (DOTID,...), we obtain this output:
+By taking back and completing the MNIST example, gluing a little bit and adding particular methods for the `node` object (DOTID,...), we obtain this output:

 {{< figure src="/assets/onnx/mnist.png" title="Representation of the MNIST Model" >}}

-Our graph looks ok, and is representing a convolution neural network.
+Our graph looks googoodd and is representing a convolution neural network.
 This is the end of the first part.

 In the [next article](/2018/09/19/my-journey-with-onnx-and-go---running-the-graph.html), let's implement a real backend to be able to compute and evaluate the graph.